List of Albanian Americans: Musicians

 Bebe Rexha is a singer and Grammy Award-winning songwriter.

 Action Bronson is a hip-hop artist and former television presenter.

 Regis Philbin was a television presenter, comedian and singer.

-Jimmy Kimmel is a television host, comedian, writer and producer.

 Bobbi Starr is a former adult film actress who won the AVN Award for Female Performer of the Year in 2012.

 Tony Dovolani is a professional ballroom dancer known for his involvement in the television series Dancing with the Stars.